*updated December 2017

 Students continue their college-preparatory academic curricula, complete with Honors/AP courses, PSAT testing, etc. Math and foreign language classes use the same syllabi from the student’s sending school.
 Despite their different offerings, a common goal of all the semester schools is for students to come back to their campus at or ahead of where they need to be.
-Independent schools in Dallas like Hockaday, ESD, Greenhill, Parish Episcopal, and St. Mark’s have sent students to a variety of Semester schools, including CITYterm, Coastal Studies for Girls, The Island School, The School for Ethics and Global Leadership, and Oxbow School.
+Independent schools in Dallas like Hockaday, ESD, Greenhill, Parish Episcopal, and St. Mark’s have sent students to a variety of Semester schools, including CITYterm, The Island School, The School for Ethics and Global Leadership, and Oxbow School.

 Though leaving an independent school for a semester during the late high school years may seem questionable with all of the pressure surrounding the college admissions process, the experience, along with being life-changing, provides excellent preparation for going away to college.
 Many Semester schools offer college counseling and if not, students stay in contact and continue to work with the college counselor from their sending school.
 All Semester schools are boarding schools, so students learn self-reliance, time management, and important group living skills.
 And the experience is a catalyst for personal growth on many levels.
 Students may come home more in touch with the type of college they are interested in, as well as what they want to pursue academically.
 For all of these reasons, colleges look favorably on students that attend Semester schools.